nardoz-dev/solar-system-demo/README.md

 # SolarSystem Demo
 `SolarSystem Demo` - Personal project made for fun.
-Completely dev with Three JS.
+This is a project powered by Three.js.
+Not scale based on real astronomical data.

 Fully [demo]() of the project.